 Faculty Welcome Back Reception

 An annual celebration held at the start of the academic year to build morale and welcome new and returning faculty and faculty administrators.
 Held in conjunction with a service project.

 An annual celebration held at the close of the fall semester as an appreciation event for all faculty, staff, and hourly employees.
 Held in conjunction with a service project.

 An annual event that is held in conjunction with Homecoming to celebrate the founders of the university and honor those on campus and in the community that impact and work in manners that exemplify the ideals of Old Dominion University.
 There are a number of awards that are presented and it is a partnership with Town-N-Gown.

 Martin Luther King, Jr. Observance

 This annual event is held each January to honor and reflect on Dr. King.
 It includes a reception, a full program, award presentation and a partnership with the Hugo Owens Family, who are the namesake of the award that is presented at this event.
 It can be held independently or in conjunction with the city-wide observance breakfast on a rolling basis.

 State of the University Address

 One of the most high-profile events that sets the stage for the goals and priorities for the academic year.
-The University President gives a 30 minute address and breakfast is served.
+The University President gives a 30 minute address.
 It is a free and open to the public event that attracts over a 1,000 guests annually.

 Student Honors & Awards Dinner